emerc4304/Top-Ten-Crypto-Currency-Prices/roadmap.md

-# CRYPTO Roadmap
+# Top Ten Crypto Currency Prices Roadmap

 ## Find example Python program for getting crypto data through an API.
 DONE
- - I have found an excellent Python template from https://github.com/huwwp/cryptop which uses an API from cryptocompare.com
+ - My classmate Eric found an excellent Python template from https://github.com/huwwp/cryptop which uses an API from cryptocompare.com
  - Added the top ten bitcoin prices that can be used to see the trend for data analysis.

-## Build a crypto currency portfolio App with Python
+## Use API to get the Crypto currency data in Python.
- - Create functions to add, remove, and update crypto holdings DONE
+ - Create functions to add, remove, and update crypto holdings
- - The roadmap will be to build a python App that goes and looks up current pricees of different cryptocurrencies and then output the results on the screen.

-### We will do it in a couple of difference ways:
+### We imported data by using request and API module.
- - (1) From the command line by just using straightup python code DONE
+ - (1) From the command line by just using straightup python code
- - (2) Build a GUI Desktop App

 # STOCK Roadmap

 ## Use Yfinance API to get stock data
  - Will potentially use this as a python template https://github.com/JordanDotT/StockInfo
- - YFinance API will need 3 mandatory arguments in this order:
-### (1)Tickers
-### (2)Start date + End date or Period
-### (3)Interval
+ ## Selection of Top Ten Crypto Currency:
+ 1. Selected Top Ten Crypto Currency in the market
+ 2. Searched for the symbols for the Crypto Currencies.
+ 3. Mapped the symbols in the data by slicing operator.
+ 4. After forming the list of symbols, I ran a for loop
+ 5. The For Loop was iterating 2 list at the simultaneously.
+ 6. After interation was completed, the top ten currency names and their prices showed in Visual Studio.